vloriandervishi/artist-store/README.md

 ## Usage

 On load, the website will show the main landing page.
-From here you can search for books using the search bar.
-Click sign up to create an account, or login to log back into your created account.
-This will allow you to click `Save Painting` on any books you like.
-You can then view your saved books by clicking `See Your Paintings`, and also delete books from your list using the `Delete This Painting` button. f
+From here you can search for paintings using the search bar.
+Click sign up to create an account, or login to go back into your created account.
+This will allow you to click `Save Painting` on any paintings you like.
+You can then view your saved paintings by clicking `See Your Paintings`, and also delete paintings from your list using the `Delete This Painting` button.

 To view the live page: [Click Here]("/")

 ## License